Germany turning people back at the airport: What you need to know | DW | 18.03.2020

 German border officials on Wednesday morning began denying entry to non-EU citizens arriving at Frankfurt Airport.

-The move was in accordance with a coordinated entry ban agreed upon by EU member states the evening before that is meant to slow the spread of the coronavirus pandemic into the EU, currently the epicenter of the global outbreak.
+The move was in accordance with a coordinated entry ban agreed upon by European Union member states the evening before.

-"We have no possibilities today to get the non-European passengers into the country," Frankfurt Airport spokesman Alexander Zell said, adding that border controllers would still be considering visas.
+"So far, we’ve had around 140 people that have had their entry refused," said Reza Ahmari, public relations director for the German Federal Police at the Frankfurt Airport.

+"The new measures affect around 120 flights today at the Frankfurt airport.
+And we have around 9,000 passengers that we have to review."

 Read more: Coronavirus: Germany implements non-EU travel ban